mycelo1/parsecs/README.md

         }
     }
     ```
-  > + For each option the short-name can be ommited by passing `default(char)` and the long-name can be ommited by passing `null`
+  > + For each verb the short-name can be ommited by passing `default(char)` and the long-name can be ommited by passing `null`.
+  > + Ommiting the HelpText parameter will hide the verb from the generated help text.
-  > + The `BOOL` return value of the `Parse` method usually indicates that either an unrecognized option has been found or an option is missing its argument.
+  > + The `BOOL` return value of the `Parse` method usually indicates that an unrecognized verb has been found.
 More advanced checks should be done by the user's code.

 ## Defining *ON/OFF* switches

-* Define the *ON/OFF* switches with the `AddOnOff` method, specifying its initial/default state.
+* Define the *ON/OFF* switches with the `AddOnOff` method, specifying their initial/default state.

   ```csharp
   ParsecsOption archive = main_parser.AddOnOff('a', "archive", ParsecsState.On, "Set the archive attribute");